BaptisteDurand/Qlik-CLI-for-OEM_PlatformOperations/ReadMe.md

 Qlik CLI is a Qlik product supported by Qlik.
 It can be used through Powershell, Bash, ...

 Qlik CLI give access to both : content management and Qlik Engine.
-It means that you can perform operations such as import and application, but also to connect to this application and perform a calculation.
-Specific operations as the build and unbuild (serialization) of an application are available.
+It means that you can perform operations such as import an application, but also to connect to this application and perform a calculation.
+So, specific operations as the build and unbuild (serialization) of an application are available.

 [Qlik CLI for Windows](https://github.com/ahaydon/Qlik-Cli-Windows) is an Open Source project of command line interface made in powershell.
 Qlik CLI for Windows is only compatible with Qlik Sense Client Managed.